UH-CI/reproducibility-workshop-git-jupyter/using_git_repo.md

    delta for that commit

 ### Your turn: renaming a file {.exercise}
-1. In your 'git_workshop' repository Rename 'analysis.Rmd' to '00_analysis.Rmd'.
+1. In your 'git_workshop' repository Rename 'analysis.py' to '00_analysis.py'.
 1. Run `git status`.
 1. Stage all the changes.
 1. Commit the changes with an informative message.